magopian/blog/src/making-a-pong-game-in-elm-4.md

 - narrow the arguments to the function: it'll only take, use or return specific fields from the records
 - make a function usable on several different types of records, as long as they have the fields defined in the extensible record

-In our case we're mostly using this for the first two use cases.
+In our case we're only using this for the first two use cases.

 We're now left with this game status and score update.
 Those two should obviously happen together, but it feels a bit alien to have them mixed in the